Kalan-Lab/zol/README.md

 > If you choose to manually define a database directory for `setup_annotation_dbs.py` by setting the `ZOL_DATA_PATH` environmental variable, make sure that it is a unique directory to zol.
 This directory will be deleted and recreated when you run the script.
 You don't have to worry about this if using bioconda where the default directory is located within the conda environment space.

 > [!NOTE]
 > 🍎 For Mac users with Apple Silicon chips, you might need to specify `CONDA_SUBDIR=osx-64` prior to `conda create` as described [here](https://github.com/bioconda/bioconda-recipes/issues/41702#issuecomment-1614173361).
 So you would issue: `CONDA_SUBDIR=osx-64 conda create -n zol_env -c conda-forge -c bioconda zol`.
+You might get warnings still related to some Intel related messages - but these should be ok to ignore mostly - if you have concerns - please feel free to just reach out.

 #### Docker: